The Alma-Tadema Banquet

 - Joseph William Comyns Carr (1849-1916), Critic and dramatist, gallery director and theatre manager.
 Sitter in 6 portraits.

 - John Collier (1850-1934), Portrait painter and writer on art.
-Sitter in 7 portraits, Artist associated with 22 portraits.
-Identify
+Sitter in 7 portraits, Artist or producer associated with 22 portraits.

 - Walter Crane (1845-1915), Illustrator, designer, painter and socialist.
 Sitter in 17 portraits.